colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 We've said we want to learn a function over strings, but anything we're going to feed into a neural network needs to be transformed into a vector of numbers first.
 How should we do that in this case?

 Most NLP models stop at the word level, representing texts by counts of words (or by word embeddings, such as those produced by word2vec).
 But breaking up GitHub repository names (like `tool_dbg`, `burgvan.github.io`, or `refcounting`) into words isn't trivial.
 And more to the point, we don't want to limit ourselves to regurgitating words we've seen in the training data.
-We want whole new words (like [Brinesville](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/usgeo_unique.txt#L191)).
+We want to generate whole new words (like, say, [Brinesville](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/usgeo_unique.txt#L191)).
 For that, we need to go deeper, down to the character level.

 We'll represent names as sequences of [one-hot](https://en.wikipedia.org/wiki/One-hot) vectors of length `N`, where `N` is the size of our alphabet.